 How to trade-in your Galaxy phone with Samsung

 Right off the bat, we want to talk about Samsung's trade-in program.
-A lot of phone makers and carriers allow you to trade-in your current phone when purchasing a new one, giving you an instant discount or rebate on the final price.
+Many phone makers and carriers allow you to trade-in your current phone when purchasing a new one, giving you an instant discount or rebate on the final price.
 Some of these programs are better than others, and Samsung's happens to be one of the very best.

-You traditionally make more money when selling your phone to someone else as opposed to trading it in directly with the company that made it, but Samsung continuously offers impressive trade-in rates that often compete quite well with current aftermarket prices.
+You traditionally make more money when selling your phone to someone else instead of trading it in directly with the company that made it.
+Still, Samsung continuously offers impressive trade-in rates that often compete quite well with current aftermarket prices.